ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 ## Typing

-The typing system for relationships is the same than the one used when declaring jointures in the agent customization step.
+The typing system for relationships is the same as the one used when declaring jointures in the agent customization step.

 You can read all about it in ["Under the hood > Data Model > Relationships"](../../under-the-hood/data-model/relationships.md).